 Mitigation Measure BIO-16: An assemblage of native species will be used for the revegetation of project sites.
-Seacliff buckwheat seeds or plants will only be placed outside the vegetation control areas.
+Seacliff buckwheat seeds or plants will be placed only outside the vegetation control areas.
 The spread of invasive weeds during revegetation efforts will be controlled according to the Vegetation Management Guidelines developed as part of the Big Sur Coast Highway Management Plan.
+Caltrans will provide compensation in coordination with the U.S. Fish and Wildlife Service.
+Compensation ratios may include 3-to-1 replacement for buckwheat lost and will be determined during formal Section 7 Consultation in the project's next phase.